belgort-clark/ctec-class-docs/github-classroom-assignments-labs.md

 1. Launch **Visual Studio Code**.
 2. Open the **command palette** (Control+Shift+P on PC and Command+Shift+P on Mac).
 3. Type in **git clone.
 Visual Studio's** typeahead feature will try and help you out as you start typing.
-Once you found **git clone**, press the enter key.
+Once you find **git clone**, press the enter key.
 4. Now paste in the URL of your **repository** and then press enter.
 5. **Visual Studio Code** will now ask you to **choose a location** for your repository.
 Select a location. **Note**: Choose your location carefully.
 6. **Visual Studio Code** will then **clone the repository down** from **GitHub Classroom** to your computer.
 It will also ask you in the lower hand corner of **VS Code** if you want to **open the repository** so you can begin working on it.
 Open it up and start your work.